ardagnir/vizardry/README.md

 ## <a name="Fork">Why this fork ?</a>

-This fork add a real submodule management to the [original vizardry plugin from ardagnir](https://github.com/ardagnir/vizardry) for people having their vim config in a git repo.
+This fork add several nice features to the [original vizardry plugin from ardagnir](https://github.com/ardagnir/vizardry):

++ Good submodule handeling for people having their vim config in a git repo see [submodules](https://github.com/ardagnir/dbeniamine#submodules)).
++ Destruct command to actually remove a plugin.
-Moreover, `:Helptags` is called every time a sumodule is Invoked.
++ `:Helptags` is automatically called every time a sumodule is Invoked.

-### How to use vizardry with submodules ?
+### <a name="submodules">How to use vizardry with submodules ?</a>

 Set the following variables in your vimrc: